 Gear teeth, holes, and other contours can be created in the blank by specialized tooling.
 Various and potentially complex pieces can be produced through very efficient means.

 Because the volume of the blank is being hammered into a die and there is no cutting required, the process has little or no scrap.
 Cold heading creates stronger pieces much more efficiently.
 In addition, because no heat is required, there is less environmental impact, and workers are provided with a safer environment.The production is fast with no cooling down process required and creates pieces with closer tolerances without secondary operations.

 Without heat, the pieces must be created with more force.
 While dies may be cheaper, the machinery required is bigger and more expensive.
 The pieces cannot be as thick as they may in machining because hammers can only force so much metal into a space.
 Harder metals can require multiple blows to fill a die and certain materials cannot be used in a cold heading machine at all.
 More complex pieces will require secondary operations as cold heading machines cannot perform operations like rolling, stamping, or bending.

 Cold Heading Applications

 Cold heading has typically been used to create pieces like simple fasteners, though with technology always improving, cold heading can be used to create highly specialized fasteners and specialty pieces.
-This includes fasteners used in bridges, automotive manufacturing, electronics, and speciality bolts.
+This includes fasteners used in bridges, automotive manufacturing, electronics, and specialty bolts.

 The Federal Group’s Cold Heading Capabilities

-A short list of our strengths are: automotive components, gear blanks, ball studs, piston pins, sparkplug shells, valve spring retainers, engine poppet valves (intake and exhaust), transmission shafts, agricultural parts, bearings, screws, bolts, nuts, specialty and per print items.
+A shortlist of our strengths are automotive components, gear blanks, ball studs, piston pins, sparkplug shells, valve spring retainers, engine poppet valves (intake and exhaust), transmission shafts, agricultural parts, bearings, screws, bolts, nuts, specialty and per print items.